Clarion Inn at Universal Studios Hollywood

 Los Angeles is known for glitz, glamor and luxury amenities.
 The Los Angeles Equestrian Center is no exception to the rule.
 It offers world class facilities to the horses, riders, and the audience as well.
 It even features conference and banquet facilities.
 The Polo Room is specially designed with a pane glass wall, for those who can't bear to be separated from horses too long.
 For a very reasonable price you can schedule private or group horse riding lessons or go on a trail.

-Spread over 4,210 acres of lush land, Griffith Park has something for everyone.
-Enjoy the nature, greenery and activities like hiking, walking, camping, swimming and tennis, among others.
+Spread over 4,210 acres (1704 hectares) of lush land, Griffith Park has something for everyone.
+Enjoy the nature, greenery and activities like hiking, walking, camping, swimming and tennis.
 The much-loved and renowned Hollywood Sign also lies within its premises.
-Attractions like the Greek Theatre, Griffith Observatory and the Los Angeles Zoo and Botanical Gardens lie within this humongous park.
+Attractions like the Greek Theatre, Griffith Observatory and the Los Angeles Zoo and Botanical Gardens also are located within this humongous park.
 Picnic provisions are also available.
 Fun, educational and beautiful, Griffith Park is a must-visit.

 J. Bennett Farms is a unique equestrian training facility for both horse and rider of disciplines and all levels.
 J. Bennett Farms offers horse riding lessons, training, competitive preparation, board and care, consulting services, and carriage rental.
 Riding lessons include saddle seat, english, western, equitation, and harness driving for pleasure and show competition.

 This is a non-profit group that plants trees and teaches the community about environmental issues.
 It plants both native and exotic plants.
 The tour is for children and is located in Coldwater Canyon Park, a 45-acre area where children can learn about the plants around them as well as spend some time gardening.
 Kids are taught about recycling and how they can help in their everyday lives to protect the environment and the future of the planet.